goperreault/goperreault.github.io/about.md

 ---

 # About me
 My name is Guillaume Perreault.
-I major in Geographic Information Systems at the University of Toronto Mississauga, with minors in geography (human geography focused) and french studies.
+I received a Bachelor of Science from the Univerisy of Toronto in June 2019.
+I majored in Geographic Information Systems with minors in geography (human geography focused) and french studies.

 [Homepage](./index.html)